-View contacts and open apps.
-Double-click the Home button to reveal the multitasking screen.
-Swipe left or right to see more.
+View open apps.
+Double-click the Home button to reveal your open apps.
+Swipe sideways to see more.
 To switch to another app, tap it.
-To connect with a recent or favorite contact, tap the contact's picture or name, then tap your preferred method of communication.
+On iPhone 6s and iPhone 6s Plus, press the left edge of the screen, then swipe right to switch apps.

 Close an app.
 If an app isn't working properly, you can force it to quit.
-Drag the app up from the multitasking display.
+Drag the app up from the app switcher display.
 Then try opening the app again.

-If you have lots of apps, you can use Spotlight to find and open them.
-Drag down the center of the Home screen to see the search field.
-See Spotlight Search on page 34.
+Search for apps.
+If you have lots of apps, you can use Search to find and open them.
+Drag right from the Home screen to see the Search screen, or drag the center of the Home screen down to see the search field.
+See Search.